tonnrueter/piamInterfaces/README.md

 write.table(mappingdata, "inst/mappings/test_mapping.csv", na = "",  dec = ".", sep = ";", row.names = FALSE, quote = FALSE)
 ```

-Using `Excel` can be problematic, as it sometimes changes values and quotation marks.
+Using `Excel` can be problematic, as it sometimes changes values and quotation marks, depending on how it is set up.
+You can easily check if your setup poses problems by opening one of the mappings in excel, changing a line, saving it, and then running `git diff`.
+If only your changes in the one line are shown/marked (instead of eg all lines being displayed with changed separators or so), all is fine and you can use excel to adjust the mapping.

 For `LibreOffice Calc`, use these settings:
 ```